 Studies between 1997 and 2000 found stockpiled bermudagrass protein concentrations were quite impressive, even after frost.
-In November, the range of protein content of the standing forage was 13.1% to 15.2%.
-The protein held up in December and ranged from 12.5% to 14.7% and declined to 10.9% to 11.6% in January.
+In November, the range of protein content of the standing forage was 13.1% to 15.2% crude protein.
+The protein held up in December and ranged from 12.5% to 14.7% crude protein and declined to 10.9% to 11.6% crude protein in January.

-To make best use of the stockpiled forage, supplementation with 2 pounds of 14% to 25% protein feed beginning in early December is recommended.
-Read about these studies in the 2001 OSU Animal Science Research Report.
-Some information about the forage quality is reported in the 1999 OSU Animal Science Research Report.
+To make best use of the stockpiled forage, supplementation with 2 pounds per head per day of 14% to 25% protein feed beginning in early December is recommended.

 The following is a list of recommendations for stockpiling bermudagrass pastures for best results and reducing winter feed bills: